mdurana/migration-poc/docs/POC_PLAN.md

 8.  **`DATA_CONFIGURING`**: The `DataExecutor` configures ShardingSphere-Proxy by:
     - Registering source database as a storage unit using `REGISTER STORAGE UNIT source_ds (...)`
     - Registering target database as a storage unit using `REGISTER STORAGE UNIT target_ds (...)`
-    - Creating migration jobs for each table using `MIGRATE TABLE source_ds.schema.table INTO target_ds.schema.table`
+    - Creating migration jobs for each table using `MIGRATE TABLE source_ds.table INTO table`
     - Verifying registration with `SHOW STORAGE UNITS`

 9.  **`DATA_CONFIG_FAILED`**: (Error state)